Tiffany Zulkosky

 Tiffany Zulkosky (born May 19, 1984) is an American politician.
-She has served in the Alaska House of Representatives from District 38 since March 2018.
-Zulkosky is a Democrat and caucuses with the House Majority Caucus.
+She represented District 38 in the Alaska House of Representatives from 2018 until 2023, after she chose not to run for re-election.
+Zulkosky is a Democrat and caucused with the House Majority Caucus.
 In 2018, she was appointed by Governor Bill Walker and unanimously approved by House Democrats to fill the vacant seat in District 38.
-Zulkosky, who is Yup'ik, is the only Alaska Native woman currently serving in the Alaska Legislature.
+Zulkosky, who is Yup'ik, was the only Alaska Native woman to serve in the Alaska Legislature.

 Education

 Zulkosky graduated from Bethel Regional High School in 2002.
 She earned a B.A. in Organizational Communications from Northwest University in 2006 and a Master's in Public Administration from the University of Alaska Southeast in 2015.

 Career

 Mayor of Bethel

 Zulkosky was elected Mayor of Bethel at 24 and holds the distinction of being the youngest Mayor in Bethel's history.
 She resigned from the position in April 2009 to work as U.S. Senator Mark Begich's Rural Director.